nandakishoreku/nandakishoreku/README.md

 - 👋 Hi, I’m @nandakishoreku
 - 👀 I’m UI/UX Designer
-- 🌱 I’m currently learning JavaScript and Angular
-- 💞️ I’m looking to collaborate on new client projcet
+- 💞️ I’m looking to collaborate on new client project
 - 📫 You can reach me at nandakishoreku@gmail.com

 <!---